rsksmart/devportal/README.md

 ### Main Navigation and Sidebars
 The main navigation of the website is created based on the root directories in the `/docs` folder.
 Each directory has its own sidebar for easy navigation.

+> Root directories name must contain only a character that is a letter, a number, a dash, or an underscore.
+If it doesn't, the directory is ignored and won't apear in main navigation.

 In this case, the main navigation of the website would have two sections: "Guide" and "Tutorial".

 Sidebars are created automatically based on the root directories in the `/docs` folder.
 Each section would have its own sidebar with links to the documents within that section.
 For example, the "Guide" section would have a sidebar with links to `/guide`, `/guide/doc1` and `/guide/doc2`.